integration code

 Author: Valerie Baker

-Is your website “optimized,” are you writing consistently, but not seeing the results you’d like from SEO and just CAN’T seem to edge out your competition when it comes to that ONE term you know you want to rank for (and know will bring in much more business)?
+Is your website “optimized,” are you writing consistently, but not seeing the results you’d like from SEO, and just CAN’T seem to edge out your competition when it comes to that ONE term you know you want to rank for (and know will bring in much more business)?
 Well, it turns out the secret to edging past your competitors, and rocketing to #1 on Google, may be simpler (and older) than you might think.

 Google (and Other Search Engines) Have Gotten REALLY Smart

-We’ve written about this before, most-notably Sammi’s post on Google’s Knowledge Graph, what it is and how it can GREATLY impact your bottom line.
-One of the larger take-aways of that post, and the search market and technological progress in general is that machine learning, AI, and other advances are allowing networks like Google to more fully (and accurately) understand entities and their real-world connections.
+We’ve written about this before, most notably Sammi’s post on Google’s Knowledge Graph, what it is, and how it can GREATLY impact your bottom line.
+One of the larger takeaways of that post, and the search market and technological progress in general, is that machine learning, AI, and other advances are allowing networks like Google to more fully (and accurately) understand entities and their real-world connections.

-Again, another correlation I draw here is to our work on local SEO and ratings/reviews on Local SEO – which has overtaken much of our business as so many entities are hyper local, and their search market isn’t the entire country, but 5 miles from their central location.
-Social networks, IYP (internet yellow pages) and rating sites and directories (along with REAL reviews) are allowing networks and search engines to fully understand real-world entities and businesses.
+Again, another correlation I draw here is to our work on local SEO and ratings/reviews on Local SEO, which has overtaken much of our business, as so many entities are hyperlocal, and their search market isn’t the entire country, but 5 miles from their central location.
+Social networks, IYP (internet yellow pages), and rating sites and directories (along with REAL reviews) are allowing networks and search engines to fully understand real-world entities and businesses.

 And both of these things are VERY important when it comes to SEO, but they’re not the whole picture – although they scratch the surface of what’s going on.
-Major data networks, and the software that is analyzing all of the connections, interactions, and data on them are getting VERY smart so smart in fact, I would argue (at least in some ways) it approaching some kind of consciousness (but that’s a topic for a different post…).
+Major data networks, and the software that is analyzing all of the connections, interactions, and data on them, are getting VERY smart so smart in fact, I would argue (at least in some ways) it is approaching some kind of consciousness (but that’s a topic for a different post…).
 But, what this means for your business is that many OLD-SCHOOL marketing techniques can now have a major impact on your business.

 But, this goes further.
 What’s the one item (after general optimization) that can skyrocket your rankings?